danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 security level that affects how difficult it is to hack.
 Each server also has a certain amount of money, as well as a maximum amount of money it can hold.
 Hacking a server steals a percentage of that server's money.
-The :js:func:`hack` Netscript function is used to hack server.
+The :js:func:`hack` Netscript function is used to hack a server.
 The :js:func:`grow` Netscript function is used to increase the amount of money available on a server.
 The :js:func:`weaken` Netscript function is used to decrease a server's security level.